Relrin/quickproj/README.md

     - The key represented as the file name of the template, available to use in the `generated` section
     - The value represented as the relative path in the source folder to the template that must be used

-### Variables
+### Variables section
-Stores all variables that can be used during the project generation and can be overridden by the user if was specified the `--override-all` or the `--override` options in CLI.
+Optional section which stores all variables that can be used during the project generation and can be overridden by the user if was specified the `--override-all` or the `--override` options in CLI.

 Each variable, specified in this section has to met the following requirements:
 - The key can be represented only as the `string` type.